 They want to know where you are going when you'll return, who you are texting, what you are saying, and every plan you are making.

-They will look through your purse, snoop through your email, sneak peaks at your phone, and rifle through your stuff.
+They look through your purse, snoop through your email, sneak peeks at your phone, and rifle through your stuff.
 They feel they have the right to know everything about you and believe you have no right to privacy.

 They are looking for ways you might be exerting control over your own life.
 If they find something that potentially undermines their control, you'll hear about it.

 7. They are possessive and jealous.